Adventurer13/ExpandedWoodworking/README.md

 - Lumber is used in both construction and in crafting.
 - Raw logs are used as fuel!
 - Realistic wood colours!
-- Compatibility with M-13's Fuel Generators.
+- Compatibility patches for M-13's Fuel Generators, Nature's Pretty Sweet, and Zen Garden.
-- Zen Garden compatibility will be readded once updated.

 ## Compatibility
 Expanded Woodworking overwrites the following vanilla definitions: